 Unrestricted corporate donations are recognized when payments are made or committed.
 Restricted donations related to special project revenue is recognized as revenue in the year in which the related expenses are recognized.
-Membership and subscription revenues are recognized when the services are provided or the goods are sold.
 Donations received in kind are recorded at fair market value, determined at the date the donation is made.
 Endowment contributions are recognized as a direct increase in net assets.
 Endowment withdrawals are recognized as a direct decrease in net assets.